hedley-a/MakitaSolarCharger/README.md

 | Custom controller | Useful information : simple UI|

 ## Code
-**Coloumb counting:** Not yet implemented but required for accurate monitoring of the Solar battery/
+**Coloumb counting:** Required for accurate monitoring of the solar battery.
+Not yet implemented.\
+**Charge display:** Charge status, charge time, energy consumption.

 Here you should say what actually happens when you execute the code above.